TehGM/Wolfringo/docs/guides/features/logging.md

 Wolfringo.Hosting's wrappers for Wolfringo services (@TehGM.Wolfringo.Hosting.HostedWolfClient and <xref:TehGM.Wolfringo.Hosting.Commands.HostedCommandsService>) will automatically use logging if it's configured in your host.

-> Note: In addition to steps I include as examples below, I recommend checking [Logging in .NET Core and ASP.NET Core](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/logging/?view=aspnetcore-3.0) to check details!
+> Note: In addition to steps I include as examples below, I recommend checking [Logging in .NET Core and ASP.NET Core](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/logging/?view=aspnetcore-3.0) for more details!

 ### Serilog
 [Serilog](https://serilog.net/) is one of the most popular (if not *the* most popular) logging libraries for .NET.
 It is my personal choice in my projects, so let's start with it!